Mavs bolster frontcourt in trades for Hornets’ Washington, Wizards’ Gafford, AP source says - WTOP News

 The Mavericks, who are getting two second-round picks in the Charlotte trade, are acquiring center Daniel Gafford from the Wizards for center Richaun Holmes and draft compensation, according to the person.

 In a third move, the Mavericks announced a swap of 2028 first-round picks with Oklahoma City.
-The swap gives Dallas a first-round pick from the Thunder in this year’s draft.
+The deal gives Dallas a first-round pick from the Thunder in this year’s draft, and that selection goes to the Wizards in the Gafford trade.

 Washington was the 12th overall pick out of Kentucky in 2019 and just signed a $46.5 million, three-year contract with the Hornets this past offseason.